Cell and Molecular Biology Faculty

 Plant Developmental Genetics and Genomics - John E Boynton, Professor Emeritus

-Plant-Microbe interactions - Ron Grunwald, Lecturer
+Plant-Microbe interactions - Ron Grunwald, Senior Lecturer

-Membrane biochemistry - Steve Haase, Associate Professor
+Membrane biochemistry - Steven B. Haase, Professor

-- Daniel P Kiehart, Professor and Chair
+- Daniel P. Kiehart, Professor

 Mitosis and evolution - Zhen-Ming Pei, Associate Professor